Undergraduate Financial Aid

 The Office of Financial Aid administers federal and state funds, as well as those provided by special programs and the School itself, to ensure that you will have an opportunity to pursue higher education at the CUNY School of Labor and Urban (CUNY SLU).

-Most award amounts are based on need, and you will have to maintain good academic standing.
+Most award amounts are based on need, and you will have to maintain satisfactory academic progress.

 There are many options to choose from when considering both government-funded and private sources of financial assistance.

 The basic kinds of financial assistance are:

 Grants - Federal and State - Grants do not have to be repaid.

 Loans - Loans do need to be repaid.